 Employer tip: We could all benefit from working with a financial expert, but many Pharmaceutical employees hesitate because of the cost or fear they'll be sold products that aren't right for them.

 It’s common to think “I don’t have millions, so I probably don’t need a financial advisor.”
-But thanks to financial wellness programs that marry human advice and tech, working with a financial advisor is becoming more accessible for budgets of all sizes.
+But thanks to financial wellness programs that blend human guidance and tech, working with a financial advisor is becoming more accessible for budgets of all sizes.

-Just make sure you find someone who relates with your goals and the challenges you’re tackling.
+Just make sure you find someone who relates to your goals and the challenges you’re tackling.

-For example, if you’re a new hire looking for help with your benefits and stock options at your Pharmaceutical company, you wouldn’t hire an Advisor that specializes in working with wealthy retirees.
+For example, if you’re a new hire looking for help with your benefits and stock options at your Pharmaceutical company, you wouldn’t hire a Financial Planner who specializes in working with wealthy retirees.

 I talk about this more in my article - “I’m an independent Financial Advisor.
 Here’s what that actually means.”